What do we all have in common?

-Natacha is a Portuguese certified local skipper, who was born one hour from Lisbon in Sesimbra a small fishing village in front of the sea.
+Natacha is a Portuguese certified local Chef and skipper, who was born one hour from Lisbon in Sesimbra a small fishing village in front of the sea.

 Her life is all about fishing, growing vegetables in her father’s vegetable-garden, cooking, and selecting the best products to share with friends and her guests.
 She is a fisherwoman and local skipper, but also passionate about Portuguese wines which she explores informally.